Doraemon: Development and themes

 In order to underline the crucial role of the younger generation in society, the manga's creator chose to have the act carried out in a "children's domain" where young people can live with happiness, freedom and power without adult interference.
 As Saya S. Shiraishi noted, the existence of the "domain" helped Doraemon to have a strong appeal in various Asian countries.
 During Doraemon's development, Fujio did not express a change in characters; he said, "When a manga hero become a success, the manga suddenly stops being interesting.
 So the hero has to be like the stripes on a barber pole; he seems to keep moving upward, but actually he stays in the same place."

 According to Zensho Ito, Fujio's former student, the "length" of time in the universe is one of the ideas that inspired Fujio to make Doraemon.
 Frequently displayed in its stories is Nobita's desire to control time, and there exist time-control gadgets that he uses to satisfy that desire, particularly the "Time Machine", which lies in his desk drawer.
-Unlike Western works of science fiction, the manga does not explain the theory nor the applied technology behind these tools, but instead focusing on how the characters exploit them to their advantage, making it more child-friendly.
+Unlike Western works of science fiction, the manga does not explain the theory nor the applied technology behind these tools, but instead focuses on how the characters exploit them to their advantage, making it more child-friendly.

-Origin of the name
+Origin of name

 The name "Doraemon" can be roughly translated to "stray".
 Unusually, the name "Doraemon" (ドラえもん) is written in a mixture of two Japanese scripts: katakana (ドラ) and hiragana (えもん).
-"Dora" derives from "dora neko" (どら猫), and is a corruption of nora (stray), while "-emon" (in kanji 右衛門) is an old-fashioned suffix for male names (for example, as in Ishikawa Goemon).
-Nobita's home address in Tsukimidai ("moon-view-heights"), Nerima refers to Fujimidai ("Fuji-view-heights"), where Osamu Tezuka's residence and animation studio is based.
+"Dora" derives from "dora neko" (どら猫), and is a corruption of nora ("stray"), while "-emon" (in kanji 右衛門) is an old-fashioned suffix for male names (for example, as in Ishikawa Goemon).

 The name "Nobita Nobi" refers to "nobi nobi", meaning "the way a young child grows up free, healthy, and happy, unrestrained in any sense".

+The name "Tsukimidai-Susukigahara", the fictional neighborhood in Nerima Ward, Tokyo where Nobita Nobi and his friends live, (Note: Suneo Honekawa's address is 3-10-5 Tsukimidai-Susukigahara, Nerima Ward, Tokyo (東京都練馬区月見台すすきヶ原3-10-5) in the manga.) refers to the Fujimidai neighborhood, where Osamu Tezuka's residence and animation studio, Mushi Production, is based.